-From Shinken to Iaito and decorative wall-hangers, there are numerous types of Japanese swords available for purchase today, however today we will have a look at the only part that you touch on a Katana, the Tsuka and some simple ways to distinguish a good Tsuka from a bad one.
+From shinken to iaito and decorative wall-hangers, there are numerous types of Japanese swords available for purchase today, however today we will have a look at the only part that you touch on a katana: the tsuka.
+We will also go over some simple ways to distinguish a good tsuka from a bad one.

 Point 1.
 Is the Tsuka-ito wrapped firmly?

-A Tsuka is wrapped with Tsuka-ito, which can be made with fabric string or with leather strings.
-If the Tsuka-ito moves and seems like it will come off only by touching it, you better watch out.
-The Tsuka-ito should not be moving if you touch it or try to push/pull it, especially not if the sword is new, although with time the Tsuka-ito might become slightly loose due to wear and tear.
+A tsuka is wrapped with tsuka-ito, which can be made with fabric string or with leather strings.
+If the tsuka-ito moves and seems like it will come off only by touching it, you better watch be careful.
+The tsuka-ito should not be moving if you touch it or even try to push/pull it.
+Especially not if the sword is new, although with time the tsuka-ito might become slightly loose through wear and tear from use.

-If the Tsuka-ito is not properly wrapped it might result in serious injury or accidents.
-So please make sure that the Tsuka-ito is properly and firmly wrapped onto the Tsuka.
+If the tsuka-ito is not properly wrapped in the first place it might result in serious injury or accidents during keiko.
+So please make sure that the tsuka-ito is properly and firmly wrapped around the tsuka.

 Point 4.
 Make sure that the diamonds are uniform

-This is the general rules for when mounting Menuki.
-If the Menuki is mounted in reverse, it’s called “Nige-Menuki” (a Menuki that runs away), and this was very disliked by the Samurai warriors as it would imply that they would rather run away than battle to the death.
-Of course, for Menuki that depict geometrical shapes or non-organic objects for example, these rules might not always apply.
+This is the general rules for when mounting menuki.
+If the menuki is mounted in reverse, it’s called “nige-menuki” (a menuki that runs away), and this was very disliked by the samurai as it would imply that they would rather run away than battle to the death.
+Of course, for menuki that depict geometrical shapes or non-organic objects for example, these rules might not always apply.

-Do not leave everything to your strength, you need to have a proper Tenouchi when you grip your sword.
-This say the Tsuka will also last longer, and when your Tsuka becomes damaged or loosens even though you have used it the correct way, please do not continue using it and consider to ask to have it re-wrapped.
+Do not leave everything to your strength, you need to have a proper tenouchi when you grip your sword.
+This being said, the tsuka will also last longer, and when your tsuka becomes damaged or loosens even though you have used it the correct way, please do not continue using it and consider to ask to have it re-wrapped.